reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 Now that our REST service works as expected, we will move on to introduce another application that will act as a REST client making calls to this service.
 In the process, we will learn about Retrofit and its various features.

-## Introduction to REST Client Application
+## Building a REST Client with Retrofit
-The REST Client application will be a [Spring Boot Library Audit application](https://github.com/thombergs/code-examples/tree/master/java/retrofit/core-java/retrofit/introduction-to-retrofit/AuditApplication) that exposes REST endpoints and uses Retrofit to call our previously setup Library application.
+The REST Client application will be a [Library Audit application](https://github.com/thombergs/code-examples/tree/master/java/retrofit/core-java/retrofit/introduction-to-retrofit/AuditApplication) that exposes REST endpoints and uses Retrofit to call our previously setup Library application.
 The result is then audited in an in-memory database for tracking purposes.

 ## Adding Retrofit dependencies
 With `Maven`: